rjw245/rjw245.github.io/_posts/2019-05-21-lightweight-memory-protection.md

 I had considered supporting dynamic linking: a process by which the OS replaces placeholder function calls in the loaded process with the actual address of the function.
 After introducing protection of OS memory, this becomes slightly harder to support, but certainly possible.
 It just becomes necessary to isolate all OS library code into a separate region of RAM which is configured as accessible to unprivileged code, including process tasks, in the MPU.
 This was deemed out of scope for this project but could easily be implemented on top of my design.

+# Acknowledgments

+The OS used for this project was built by me and my lab partner, Jeageun Jung, for our real-time OS course at UT Austin.
+Thank you Jeageun!

 # Links